openstack/nova/doc/source/man/nova-manage.rst

 DESCRIPTION
 ===========

-nova-manage controls cloud computing instances by managing nova users, nova projects, nova roles, shell selection, vpn connections, and floating IP address configuration.
+nova-manage controls cloud computing instances by managing shell selection, vpn connections, and floating IP address configuration.
 More information about OpenStack Nova is at http://nova.openstack.org.

 OPTIONS
 =======